alteryx/ayx-developer-sdk/docs/howto/how-to-make-api-tool/api-tool-guide.md

             self.provider.write_to_anchor("Output", packet)
             self.provider.io.info("APITool tool done.")
 ```
-## Writing our API request tool
+## Write API Request Tool
 ---
 Now you are ready to begin modifying this plugin code to pull data from an API and tell the plugin to output it!
 We will use the [requests](https://requests.readthedocs.io/en/latest/) library to do this.

 > :information_source: Since this is an input tool, we will only focus on the `on_complete` function.
 For additional reading on the lifecycle of a plugin, refer to the [Ayx Python SDK documentation](https://alteryx.github.io/ayx-python-sdk/plugin_lifecycle.html)

-### 1. Making the request
+### 1. Make the Request
-For this example, we will be fetching data from the [BALLDONTLIE API](https://app.balldontlie.io/) for NBA player Lebron James' stats in the 2016 NBA Playoffs.
+In this example, we fetch 2016 NBA playoff statistics data for Lebron James from the [BALLDONTLIE API](https://app.balldontlie.io)

 First, we want to get rid of the existing boilerplate code in the `on_complete` function, and leave only the `import pyarrow as pa` line.
 Your code should now look like this: